sirech/talk-lean-functional-kotlin-backends/presentation.md

 ## Data Types and Type Classes

 ???

+TODO: more slides for individual explanation followed by visual example

 - data types = an abstraction that encapsulates one reusable coding pattern
 - data types in kotlin = sealed class hierarchy